brenmathew/ARIMA_Model/README.md

-# ARIMA Sales Forecasting
-This repository contains an ARIMA sales forecasting model implemented in a Jupyter Notebook.
-The ARIMA (AutoRegressive Integrated Moving Average) model is a popular time series forecasting technique used to predict future values based on historical data patterns.

-# Mobile phone sales prediction
+# Mobile phone sales prediction using ARIMA model

 The main component of this repository is the Arima_Sales.ipynb notebook.
 This notebook provides a step-by-step implementation of the ARIMA model for sales forecasting.
 It includes the following sections: